Facts About Technology Addiction in the US!

 Interestingly, when we broaden our perspective to encompass screen activities such as reading and music streaming on mobile devices, the number surges to ten hours and ten minutes per day.
 This highlights not just the entertainment aspect but also the multifunctional nature of devices, catering to diverse interests and preferences.

 While technology offers many benefits, from entertainment to education, teens and their guardians must understand the importance of balance.
-Encouraging offline activities and setting screen time limits can help ensure a more rounded lifestyle, ensuring the digital world complements, rather than dominates, real-world experiences.
+Encouraging offline activities and setting screen time limits can help ensure a more rounded lifestyle, providing the digital world complements, rather than dominates, real-world experiences.

 Screen Time Among US Youth